 While the release liner is an important part of label construction, the chosen pressure sensitive adhesive (PSA) largely determines its performance capabilities.
 Find out three things to consider to ensure your release liner performance is an optimal level.

 Prior to manufacturing a label with its release liner and PSA, consider the end-use application’s performance requirements.
 For example, the following items can dictate which PSA is chosen:

 - Product longevity

-Each item is equally important in determining the proper PSA for a release liner.
 This is because different PSAs offer different end-use performance capabilities.
-For example, an application that requires simple liner removability will need a PSA that offers low bond strength and can be easily removed.
+For example, an application that requires a liner to simply be removed, a PSA with low bond strength will be optimal.